sottjr/sottjr/README.md

-testando o bash no github!
+testando o bash no github!!!